SheffieldML/GPmat/matlab/readme.txt

 Changes in vs 0.33
 ------------------

 The code now relies upon the datasets toolbox for loading of datasets used.
+The EP updates have now been fixed so that the site parameters can be refined.

 Changes in vs 0.32